 Management is currently re-evaluating plans for the Company's exploration projects.
 In the absence of a significant discovery that would re-ignite investor interest in Canadian diamond and uranium exploration plays, securing the financing needed to fund new exploration programs on acceptable terms will be difficult, for the reasons discussed above.
-As a consequence, management anticipates that for the near-term, other than to advance its gold properties in Ontario, the Company will limit its exploration expenditures to those required to maintain its core properties.
+As a consequence, management anticipates that for the near-term, the Company will limit its exploration expenditures to those required to maintain its core properties.